Tuckerchaisit/bee-hungry/README.md

 Link: https://bee-hungry.herokuapp.com
 ***
 ### Overview
-BeeHungry is a restaurant tracker app that helps you and your friends keep track of your favorite restaurants.
-BeeHungry can also help you stay on radar for a spot on your next night out!
+BeeHungry is an app that keeps track of you and your friends' favorite restaurants.
+Not sure where to eat ?
+BeeHungry can help by keeping your favorite restaurants on your radar for your next night out!

 ***
 ### Wireframe